-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about lorazepam and a full list of side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about lorazepam, and will also provide you with a full list of the side-effects which you could experience from taking it.

-- If you forget to take a dose, take it when you remember.
-If it is almost time to take your next dose, skip the missed dose and take your next dose when it is due.
-Do not take two doses together to make up for a forgotten dose.
+- If you forget to take a dose at the usual time, take it when you remember.
+Try to take the correct number of doses each day, but do not take two doses together to make up for a forgotten dose.

 Getting the most from your treatment

-- Remember to keep your regular appointments with your doctor.
+- Remember to keep any follow-up appointments with your doctor.
 This is so your doctor can check on your progress.

 - Lorazepam is taken for short periods of time only, often for just a few days.
 It will not be for longer than four weeks, as this may lead to your feeling dependent on it.
 Also, your body gets used to it quickly, and after this time it is unlikely to have the same effect.

-- It is possible that drinking grapefruit juice may increase the amount of lorazepam in your bloodstream, which may increase the risk of side-effects.
-It is probably best to avoid it while you are taking lorazepam.
+- It is possible that drinking grapefruit juice can increase the amount of lorazepam in your bloodstream, which may increase the risk of side-effects.
+It is probably best to avoid drinking grapefruit juice while you are taking lorazepam.

-- If you are having any medical treatment, such as an operation, tell the person carrying out the treatment that you are taking lorazepam.
-This is because it may increase the effects of some anaesthetics.
+- If you are due to have an operation or any dental treatment, please tell the person carrying out the treatment that you are taking lorazepam.
+This is because lorazepam increases the effects of some anaesthetics.

 Can lorazepam cause problems?